Transaction building process

 A Mimblewimble transaction has a bit different flow which is a more generalized way to construct a transaction.
 The steps can be thought as:

-1. Party A prepares the transaction metadata (some cryptographic commitments)
+prepares the transaction metadata (some cryptographic commitments) - Party

-2. Party B populates their inputs and outputs describing only a part of the transaction and signs this along with the metadata
+populates their inputs and outputs describing only a part of the transaction and signs this along with the metadata - Party

 This is a bit different because we have parties signing for the inputs and outputs that they own in a transaction.
 A transaction where Alice sends money to Bob looks like